jamesmstone/Knowledge-Technologies-Project-1/README.md

 {threshold}           is a positive integer indicating how close a neighbor to replace {output.txt}          is the outputted file with the corrected spellings.
 ```
+## Docker
+Alternatively, if you have [docker](https://www.docker.com/) installed, you can run the program by executing `docker build -t neighbourhoodreplace . && docker run -v "$(pwd)":/usr/src/myapp -w /usr/src/myapp neighbourhoodreplace  {document.txt} {correctSpelling.txt} {threshold} {output.txt}`
+where the parameters are the same as above.